Smithsoft/js-intro-workshop/index.md

 ## Workshop Structure

 This workshop is divided into a number of steps.
 At the end of each step, you will find a link to continue onto the next step.

+Tonight we'll be working through part 0, with your instructor demonstrating how to do each step (after first giving you a chance at it un-aided).
+The other parts are your homework to gain the extra skills for the stretch goal in step 3.

 <h3><i class="fa fa-hand-pointer-o " aria-hidden="true"></i> Try coding now!</h3>